VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Additional Experimental Details

-For video reasoning tasks, we conduct experiments on MMVU~\cite{zhao2025mmvu}, NExT-QA~\cite{xiao2021next}, IntentQA~\cite{li2023intentqa}, DVD-counting~\cite{le2021dvd}, Causal-VidQA~\cite{zang2023discovering}, and our held-out test set DarkEventInfer-Test and MixVidQA-Test. \begin{itemize} \item \textbf{MMVU} is designed to evaluate the expert-level video reasoning ability of MLLMs.
+For video reasoning tasks, we conduct experiments on MMVU~\citep{zhao2025mmvu}, NExT-QA~\citep{xiao2021next}, IntentQA~\citep{li2023intentqa}, Causal-VidQA~\citep{zang2023discovering}, Video-Holmes~\citep{cheng2025video}, and our held-out test set DarkEventInfer-Test and MixVidQA-Test. \begin{itemize}[leftmargin=*] \item \textbf{MMVU} is designed to evaluate the expert-level video reasoning ability of MLLMs.
 It contains 3,000 expert-annotated questions over 1,529 videos, which span 27 subjects from four core disciplines: Science, Healthcare, Humanities \& Social Sciences, and Engineering. \item \textbf{NExT-QA} tests the model's reasoning ability over causal, temporal, and descriptive question types.
 In our experiments, we used the validation split containing 4,996 video-question pairs with five answer options. \item \textbf{IntentQA} contains 4,303 videos and 16k multiple-choice QA pairs focused on reasoning about people’s intent in the video.
-We perform a zero-shot evaluation on the test set containing 2k questions. \item \textbf{DVD-counting} comprises 200 videos depicting the movement and transformation of geometric objects in space.
-By querying about quantitative changes of geometric objects under specific conditions, it evaluates the model's spatial perception and reasoning capabilities. \item \textbf{Causal-VidQA} requires the model to answer questions including scene description, evidence reasoning, and commonsense reasoning.
+We perform a zero-shot evaluation on the test set containing 2k questions. \item \textbf{Causal-VidQA} requires the model to answer questions including scene description, evidence reasoning, and commonsense reasoning.
 Moreover, for the commonsense reasoning questions, the model is required to not only provide a right answer but also offer a proper reason justifying why that answer is true.
-We present the average results across all categories. \item \textbf{DarkEventInfer-Test and MixVidQA-Test} are test sets randomly sampled from our constructed video reasoning dataset, each containing 100 samples.
+We present the average results across all categories. \item \textbf{Video-Holmes} evaluates complex reasoning capabilities through 1,837 QA pairs requiring strong reasoning skills, with a focus on suspenseful short films. \item \textbf{DarkEventInfer-Test and MixVidQA-Test} are test sets randomly sampled from our constructed video reasoning dataset, each containing 100 samples.
 They are designed to evaluate the model's capability of performing contextual reasoning across video sequences and distinguishing between different video sources when answering questions, respectively. \end{itemize}